tgormly/streaming-01-getting-started/README.md

 ## Task 4.
 Execute About Script

-Execute about.py to generate some useful information.
+Generate some useful information by executing the about.py script.

-1. Click on the about.py file to open it for editing.
+1. Click on the about.py file to open it for viewing.
-1. Right-click on about.py and select "Run Python File in Terminal".
+1. Open a new terminal in VS Code:
+   - If you're on Windows, open a PowerShell or pwsh terminal.
+   - If you're on Linux or MacOS, open a bash terminal.
+1. Type this command in the terminal: `python about.py`
+1. If it doesn't work, try `python3 about.py`
+1. If it doesn't work, try `py about.py`

+This is the command you'll use to execute Python scripts in VS Code.
+When you see instructions to run a Python script, use your preferred command instead.

+### Install the VS Code Python Extension

-1. If you get a prompt to install the Python extension, go ahead and install it.
+If you get a prompt to install the Python extension, install it.

-1. If you get a prompt to select a Python interpreter, select the one you want to use.
-Your default Python interpreter should be fine.
+If you're prompted to select a Python interpreter, click the message and choose your default Python installation.

+### Review the Output

-1. Watch what happens in the integrated terminal window.
+Observe the output in the integrated terminal window.
-1. If successful, you should get a new about.txt file.
+If successful, a new `about.txt` file will be generated in your working directory.

-1. Click on the new about.txt file to learn more about your Python environment.
+Click on the new about.txt file to review details about your Python environment.
 For more information about options for executing a Python program in VS Code, see [Run Hello World](https://code.visualstudio.com/docs/python/python-tutorial#_run-hello-world).

 ![Selecting an Interpreter](images/streaming-01-select-interpreter.PNG)